Stallingsia

 Distribution

 Distribution records are sparse.
-The and related suggest a range potentially including parts of the Americas, though specific countries or regions are not well-documented in available sources.
+The type and related suggest a range potentially including parts of the Americas, though specific countries or regions are not well-documented in available sources.

 More Details